guiherzog/tep/README.md

 # Selected Topics in Computer Programming
-A set of algorithmic exercises given in a Computer Science class by Prof. Vinicius Gusmão (http://vigusmao.github.io/) and other interesting exercises found on the internet.
+A set of algorithmic exercises given in a Computer Science class by Prof. Vinicius Gusmão (http://vigusmao.github.io/) at UFRJ, Brazil and other interesting exercises found on the internet.

 These exercises are separated by folder and on each folder there is an explanation of how they were solved and a set of solutions.